PHochmann/ctable/README.md

 * ...ANSI color sequences
 * ...alignment of numbers under decimal dot

+Currently not supported...
+* wchars
+* special chars like \t

 ## How to use it
 Include ```src/table.h``` to use it.
 Invoke ```make``` to run tests.